Skip to content

 • To record a macro and save it to a register, type the key q followed by a letter from a to z that represents the register to save the macro, followed by all commands you want to record, and then type the key q again to stop the recording.

-• Example to store macro in register a, go down and delete line: qajddq
+• Example to store macro in register a, go down and delete line and then stop macro recording: qajddq

 1. Macros are just text and can be edited, examples